Where can I find the application to apply to Chadron State College?

 Can I work off campus?

 Generally, no. However, if you are experiencing extreme financial difficulties which were unforeseen, you can apply for off-campus work permission from the Department of Homeland Security (DHS).
-With DHS permission, it is possible to work up to twenty hours a week during the academic year and full-time during the summer and vacation periods.
+With DHS permission, it is possible to work up to 20 hours a week during the academic year and full-time during the summer and vacation periods.
 Please contact the Office of International Education for full details.
 Visit the International Education page.

 How much money should I bring?